Based in London

 Occupancy Rate 95%+ (stable) 95%+ (rolling vacancies)

-Strategy Capital appreciation + modest income Cashflow maximization
+Strategy Capital appreciation + modest income Cashflow maximisation

 Key Takeaway: